PUBPOL 3720

 Course information provided by the 2025-2026 Catalog.

-A community-engaged addiction medicine course that draws from experts in the field to address the neurobiology of addiction, risk and protective factors for substance misuse and addiction, barriers to treatment such as stigma, the recovery continuum, and a focus on drug policy and law in historical and contemporary context.
-Students will complete a community engaged project and field trips will be offered.
+A community-engaged addiction medicine course that draws from experts in the field to address the neurobiology of addiction, risk and protective factors for substance misuse and disorder, barriers to treatment such as stigma, the recovery continuum, and a focus on drug policy and law in historical and contemporary context.
+Students will work in teams to complete a community engaged project and field trips will be offered.
 This course is geared toward future clinicians, policy makers, healthcare leaders, data analysts, and engaged citizens who care about human wellbeing and health equity.

 Exploratory Studies (CU-CEL)